 You must have a practical development environment for learning PHP.
-Writing code in notepad and running it using apache server is a good idea to start with, but in the real world, no one uses notepad.
+Writing code in notepad and running it using an apache server is a good idea to start with, but in the real world, no one uses notepad.
 Because it will take ages to write a slightly complex functionality with a lot of syntax errors etc. Advanced text editors like Visual Studio Code, Sublime Text and Atom, etc. are used for writing the code.
 Visual Studio Code, with its git integration and IntelliSense facility, helps you a lot in writing code faster.

 When you have written the code, you need a server to run it.
-Having apache server installed is a good idea, and this can be done with a single package named XAMPP which installs Apache server, PHP, and MySQL in one go and even provides as a single management console for all of them.
+Having an apache server installed is a good idea, and this can be done with a single package named XAMPP which installs Apache server, PHP, and MySQL in one go and even provides a single management console for all of them.